minima-global/minidocs/docs/runanode/selectplatform/linuxvpsservice.md

 - do not allow any inbound (Ingress) traffic from anywhere (we will change this later)
 - allow ssh connections (inbound on port 22)

-You may use the default Firewall manager for your server or alternatively use Uncomplicated Firewall (UFW).

-If you wish to use UFW, expand the instructions below.
+If you wish to use the default Firewall manager for your server, please refer to the [recommended firewall settings](/docs/runanode/systemrequirements#recommended-firewall-settings-vps-users).
+Alternatively to use Uncomplicated Firewall (UFW), see the instructions below.

-**After installing Minima, you must finish setting up the Firewall rules to ensure your node runs as expected.**

 <details>
-<summary> UFW initial setup instructions</summary>
+<summary> UFW setup instructions</summary>

 As a user with sudo privileges: